-The decrease in interest cost was primarily attributable to \$5.3 million of unrealized gains on the interest rate swaps as a result of the increased interest rate volatility observed in the first quarter of 2022.
-This decrease was further impacted by the Company's February 2021 refinancing of the Successor First Lien Credit Facility, early repayment of the Successor Second Lien Credit Facility, and the repayment of \$200.0 million of the Successor First Lien Credit Facility in June 2021, resulting in interest rate savings due to lower principal and more favorable interest rate margins.
+The decrease in interest cost was primarily attributable to \$7.4 million of unrealized gains on the interest rate swap as a result of the increased interest rate volatility observed in 2022.
+This decrease was further impacted by the Company's February 2021 refinancing of the Successor First Lien Credit Facility, early repayment of the Successor Second Lien Credit Facility, and the prepayment of \$200.0 million of the Successor First Lien Credit Facility in June 2021, resulting in interest rate savings due to lower principal and more favorable interest rate margins.
+These decreases were partially offset by higher interest expense on the Successor First Lien Credit Facility as a result of rising interest rates in 2022.